petemcgrath/cool-guy-bot/README.md

 ![Copy your Bot ID](http://i.groupme.com/685x371.png.215bafa0a50c4b868df7c3003fd7ffc0)

-Now go back to heroku to add your Bot ID as an environment variable within your app.
+## Add your Bot ID to your Heroku app:

-Go here to see all of your Heroku apps and select the one you just created before: https://dashboard-next.heroku.com/apps
+Go here to see all of your Heroku apps and select the one you just created before:

+https://dashboard-next.heroku.com/apps

 ![Select your heroku app](http://i.groupme.com/920x722.png.46154d6b95f249539c594b129ddb7732)